Skip to Content

 ./rh dev backend

-./rh dev backend runs uv sync, then apps/backend/start.sh, which applies migrations when the database is configured and starts Uvicorn on port 8080.
+./rh dev backend runs uv sync, then apps/backend/start.sh, which calls migrate.sh when the database is configured, then starts Uvicorn on port 8080.

 If you prefer not to use rh, go to apps/backend, ensure .env is present, run uv sync, then ./start.sh.
-Set SKIP_MIGRATIONS=true if something else already applied migrations (for example in CI or a deployment pipeline).
+Set SKIP_MIGRATIONS=true if something else already applied migrations (for example a Cloud Run migration job in CI).

 Once the server is up, open interactive docs at http://localhost:8080/docs, or ReDoc and the OpenAPI JSON at /redoc and /openapi.json.
 A simple GET /health responds with {"status": "ok"}.
 Background processing is not started with the API alone; use ./rh dev worker from the repo root when you need Celery (details in Background tasks).